 Apply for Funding

-Pathways to Employment Grants Round – Now open
+2017 Pathways to Employment Grants Round – now closed.

-The Inner North Community Foundation funds projects that help vulnerable local people develop work and life skills.
-To see the types of projects we’ve funded in the past, see our Grant Recipients page.
+The flagship funding program of the Inner North Community Foundation funds projects that help vulnerable local people develop work and life skills and progress the journey to work.
+To see their types of projects we’ve funded in the past, see our Grant Recipients page.

 Are you planning a Crowdfunding campaign?
 Limited funding is available to support local organisations harness the generosity of local people.